devlucky/Kakapo/README.md

 ```

 > Note: query parameters are not affecting the route match
 > `http://www.test.com/users/1?foo=bar` would also be matched

-In the previous example the handler was returning a simple `Dictionary`, while this works because it is `Serializable` you can also create your own entities that conform to `Serializable`:
+In the previous example the handler was returning a simple `Dictionary`; while this works because `Dictionary` is already `Serializable`, you can also create your own entities that conform to `Serializable`:

 ```Swift
 struct User: Storable, Serializable {